-Exploring the spectral undercurrents of India’s informal economies and urban imaginations
+Exploring the spectral undercurrents of India’s urban imagination

 We use a mixed-methods approach, combining qualitative depth with quantitative reach.
-Our tools include:
+Methods are selected to capture both the structural and the experiential dimensions of paranormal belief in India.

 Surveys